mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 images in the stack falls below the hard-coded :code:`GPU_SLICE_LIMIT` then the entire image stack is sent to the GPU.

-In the case where L is smaller than the size of the stack, the following algorithm is performed:
+The algorithm is illustrated in the following psuedocode:

 .. code-block::